 How to collect feedback?

-Before providing all the materials to the team of SPOC’s we get in contact with them in an online, live session.
-I still love having conversations with people 😊, and I think they love it to…
+Before providing all the materials to the team of SPOCs we get in contact with them in an online, live session.
+I still love having conversations with people 😊, and I think they love it too…

 Getting people involved in your project without coming back on the outcomes should be a natural given.
-It’s something easy to forget when you are in the middle of the project trying to deal with the deadlines.
-We try to regularly organise feedback meeting where we discuss the implemented changes or why we don’t made any changes.
+It’s something easy to forget when you are in the middle of a project trying to deal with deadlines.
+We try to regularly organize feedback meetings where we discuss the implemented changes or why we don’t make any changes.
 When talking openly about these topics, everyone feels involved and everyone better understands the decisions that were taken.

-When delivering a new e-learning for the audience of end users, it’s good to know and to feel that this is something created with the support and collaboration of so many different people.
+When delivering new e-learning for the audience of end-users, it’s good to know and to feel that this is something created with the support and collaboration of so many different people.
 Each one with their own personality, knowledge, …